A woman with tattoos operates a professional film camera in a grocery store.

 Series or franchises

 If you’re making a series of films with the same name, you can trademark the title to prevent confusion.
-A few findings we like are-, the Star Wars and Harry Potter series have trademarked titles.
+A few examples we like are-, the Star Wars and Harry Potter series have trademarked titles.

 Merchandising opportunities